cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 <PanelListItem number="4">

-Then you create a genesis as you learned in this section, while making sure the other configuration files are also configured permissively:
+You then create a genesis as you learned in this section, while making sure the other configuration files are also configured permissively:

 ```diff
     RUN echo password | checkersd keys import alice /root/.checkers/keys/encrypted-private-key-alice.txt --keyring-backend test